schwarz-e/schwarz-e.github.io/vision.md

 ---

 ## Vision

-Computational modeling has the potential to revolutionize cardiovascular healthcare.
-However, current methods are limited in predicting long-term, patient-specific outcomes.
-My research vision is to develop the next generation of **multiscale computational models** by integrating **mechanistic growth and remodeling (G&R)** into **computational fluid dynamics (CFD)** simulations of complex cardiovascular geometries.
+Cardiovascular disease is the leading cause of death in the United States.
+Many biomedical advancements have deepened our understanding of vascular biology, including the use of **RNA-sequencing** to identify changes in gene expression that both cause and are caused by disease.
+Despite this, translating these findings into clinically actionable models that can guide patient-specific treatment plans has yet to be accomplished.
+This gap exists because it remains difficult to bridge how cellular-level behavior translates to alteres tissue-level mechanics and affects whole-body cardiovascular performance.
+I will lead research that integrates multiscale data-- from molecular and cellular measurements to organ-scale mechanics-- into cardiovascular models that will generate **actionable predictions** of human-scale cardiovascular outcomes and provide new insights into the biomechanical drivers of disease.

+My research vision is to integrate nascent technologies, including **RNA-sequencing informed cell-signalling networks**, into physics-based simulations of **computational fluid dynamics (CFD)** and **growth and remodeling (G&R) frameworks** to capture both biochemical and hemodynamic drivers of vascular function.
+This will create predictive tools that clinicians can use **safely and reliably** in cardiovascular care.
+Such models will also provide **robust and interpretable** in silico datasets that can be used to train **artificial intelligence** frameworks, accelerating their validation and translation into the clinical setting.

-My background in mechanical engineering, bioengineering, and computer science uniquely positions me to address these challenges, as demonstrated by my leadership in multi-disciplinary, multi-institutional collaborations.
+My background in mechanical engineering, bioengineering, and computer science strongly equips me to address these challenges, as demonstrated by my previous success in leading multi-disciplinary, multi-institutional projects.

 ---